-If you are Conservation Grazing, advice should be sought regarding stocking levels according to the aims of the grazing
+If you are Conservation Grazing, advice should be sought regarding stocking levels according to the aims of the grazing agreement.

 I have been told that Soay & Boreray are hard to keep in, what type of fencing will be needed?

-Soay & Boreray are not hard to keep into an area, as long as the fencing is of a good type.
+Soay & Boreray are not hard to keep in an area, as long as the fencing is of a good type.
 Stock fencing, taut at the bottom to stop them going underneath, with a strand of wire over the top of the fencing is recommended.
 As they are small sheep, with an inquisitive nature, they will find small gaps.

 If frightened, Soay & Boreray are capable of jumping high fences, so all handling must be calm, steady and never rushed.

 For ease of handling it is also a good idea to have a small area fenced off where the sheep are regularly fed so that when you need to inspect/worm etc. the sheep can be enclosed without fuss.